 In order to win the battle against climate change and provide planning stability for all parties involved, decision makers should refrain from polarising statements.
 The German Minister for Economic Affairs and Energy’s proclamation “the exit from coal will not take two or three years but much longer” or the Prime Minister of Brandenburg’s warning that the exit from coal needs to be planned for decades to “avoid dramatic structural breaks” are not encouraging stakeholders to accept realities.
 Instead they should constructively contribute to clear exit strategies that support the existing trend and offer new and fast perspectives for the affected regions and workers — in the service, energy management, logistics and automation sectors, for recultivation and landscaping.
 In light of the global challenge of climate change many countries are looking to Germany.
 A successful transition of the world’s leading lignite producer to the post-lignite age could be their inspiration.

 Dr. Christine Wörlen, geographer and economist, is founder and director of the research and consulting company Arepo Consult.
-Christine is an internationally renowned expert in the area of renewable energy policies and energy systems integration as well as economic impact of renewable energy deployment.
+Christine is an internationally renowned expert in the area of renewable energy policies and energy systems integration as well as the economic impact of renewable energy deployment.
+Twitter: @chrwo

 Lisa Keppler works as a Junior Consultant at Arepo Consult.
 She supports projects dealing with evaluation and assessment of energy and climate programmes as well as monitoring of energy policy instruments.
 She holds a Master’s degree in Economics and a Bachelor’s degree in European Studies.